WRansohoff/nmigen_rv32i_min/README.md

 This is a work-in-progress implementation of [the core `RV32I` `RISC-V` instruction set](https://riscv.org/specifications/isa-spec-pdf/), written with nMigen.

-Currently it only runs in the simulator, but I'm planning to add a module to read program data from SPI Flash and get it running on an iCE40 FPGA once the implementation is more complete.
+Currently it only runs very small pre-programmed ROM images, and it won't fit in an iCE40UP5K without disabling CSR instructions.
+But I'm planning to add a module to read GCC-compiled program data from SPI Flash once the design is smaller.

 Know that I'm still learning how to use nMigen, and I wasn't experienced with digital logic design to begin with.
 So on the off chance that anybody stumbles across this, suggestions are always welcome!